Credit problems and the electoral register

 The electoral register is often used for credit referencing purposes to confirm identity and counteract fraud.
 You may be denied credit if your details cannot be confirmed on the register.

-You can find out from us whether you are on the register by applying for a certificate of registration.
+You can find out from us whether you are on the register by making a subject access request to apply for a certificate of registration.
 If registered, we can supply you with a copy of your record.
-Each certificate costs £29, plus £7.50 each for any additional years listed.

 If you have already provided confirmation that you are registered to your bank or credit reference agency, any further problems will have to be taken up with them.